dotnet/docs/docs/core/tutorials/upgrade.md

 New .NET versions are [released each year](https://github.com/dotnet/core/blob/main/releases.md).
 Many developers start the upgrade process as soon as the new version is available, while others wait until the version they are using is no longer supported.
 The upgrade process has multiple aspects to consider.

-## Requesting an upgrade (as a user)
+## Request an upgrade (as a user)

-You may need an app to use a new .NET version and to make a rquest to the team or vendor that produced the app.
+You might need an app that you use to be upgraded to use a new .NET version.
+In this case, make a request to the app developer.

 Common reasons to upgrade to a new .NET version: